anand2312/block/README.md

 - `pip`

 ### Future goals
-- GUI interface along with command line interface.
+- GUI along with command line interface.

 ### Contributing
 Clone this repository, make changes and send a PR this way!
 If you have any problems/questions, feel free to make an issue here.